MrcSnm/REST-love/README.md

 # REST-love
 This is a common set of things for calling REST APIs in Love, it supports Android, Web, Linux and Windows.
-The best thing about that is that Android doesn't need any additional code!
+Every REST API is implemented with async functionality, so, it is running on another thread in every platform The best thing about that is that every platform doesn't need any additional code (Except for Web that you need to add the script tag)!

 ## AsyncLoader
-AsyncLoader is meant to be used by the LoadBar module, but you can extend its use yourself, you can use that to do any heavy and synchronous operation for thiner operations, this is a Singleton, don't extend it unless adapting it first, call it directly
+AsyncLoader(Actually CoroutineLoader) is meant to be used by the LoadBar module, but you can extend its use yourself, you can use that to do any heavy and synchronous operation for thiner operations, this is a Singleton, don't extend it unless adapting it first, call it directly